-Student Health Insurance and Responsibility for Medical Expenses have private health insurance can apply for a waiver of insurance coverage through WVU.
+Student Health Insurance and Responsibility for Medical Expenses

+Students must have health insurance while they are enrolled in the WVU SON.
+Health insurance is available through the Student Health for students who are enrolled in 6 or more credits.
+Students who have private health insurance can apply for a waiver of insurance coverage through WVU.
 The waiver application to show proof of insurance and opt-out of the WVU sponsored health insurance plan is available at http://studentinsurance.wvu.edu/.